-As I said in this basic wine guide will focus on table wine.
+As I said, this basic wine guide will focus on table wine.
 So to describe wine and to define the terms used to describe wine, let’s briefly talk about how we experience wine.
 First of all, we see the wine when it’s poured into the glass.
 We also swirl and smell it usually before taking a sip.
-Then we tasted it, and based on all of these things, we form an overall impression of the wine, and we decide whether we like it or not.
+Then we tasted it, and based on all of these things, we formed an overall impression of the wine, and we decided whether we liked it or not.

 As I said, sight is the first thing we experience with wine.
 So we see the wine as it’s poured into the glass.
 One of the things we notice, of course, is the color of the wine, depending on whether the wine is white or red.
 Obviously, the color is very different.
 Even among white wines, there is a range of colors.
 So white wines range from pale all the way to golden yellow.
 Red wines range from purple all the way to intensive red.